SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Translations%20Editor.JPG)

 With the drop down menu at the top of the window you can choose any of the available languages and edit the defined translations, or you create a new language by pressing the '+' button next to the language drop down.
-Last but not least, you can delete a given language and all its translations, but be aware, that this cannot be undone.
+You can delete a given language and all its translations, but be aware, that this cannot be undone.
+For your convinience, the small down array on the left side of the translation field will select the next text waiting for translation.

 Note: The original text sometimes has leading and/or trailing spaces.
 Be sure to include them in the translated text as well, since they are important for formatting.